 - Double click on DisableNotificationCentre, a dialog box appears named, Edit DWORD (32-bit) value.

 - Don’t do anything with the Value name but change the Value data from 0 to 1.

 - Restart your PC, and you should no longer see the Action Center in the system tray.

-Note: If you see toast notifications even after disabling Action Center, then go to Settings> System> Notifications & Actions, and turn off notifications.
+Note: If you see toast notifications even after disabling Action Center, go to Settings> System> Notifications & Actions and turn off notifications.
 Your Action Center was already disabled using the Registry hack, but now you won’t be getting toasts too.

 If you have any questions regarding the tutorial, sound off in the comments below.

 How to Control Sound from Action Center?